status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

 # Upgrade / downgrade

 Make sure you stay on the lookout for any critical updates to Nimbus.
-This best way to do so is through the **announcements** channel on our [discord](https://discord.com/invite/XRxWahP).
+The best way to do so is through the **announcements** channel on our [discord](https://discord.com/invite/XRxWahP).
 The release page can be found [here](https://github.com/status-im/nimbus-eth2/releases/).

 !!! note
     If your beacon node is already running, you'll need to restart it for the changes to take effect.